Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 Risks of investing in Bank of America Corporation shares include several factors:

 • Interest rate sensitivity: Bank of America’s profitability is closely tied to interest rates.
 Rate hikes boost asset returns but also increase the cost of raised deposits, potentially reducing net interest income.
-If the Federal Reserve begins to lower rates, as some analysts predict, this could negatively impact interest income and BAC stock valuation
+If the Federal Reserve begins to lower rates, as some analysts predict, this could negatively impact interest income and BAC stock valuation.

 • Economic and political uncertainty: a return to the tariff policy under the Trump administration caused market volatility, temporarily increasing trading revenues but also raising uncertainty.
-Issues in international relations, particularly with China, may affect global markets and reduce BAC’s revenues from international operations
+Issues in international relations, particularly with China, may affect global markets and reduce BAC’s revenues from international operations.

-• Lower investment banking revenues: amid uncertainty, market activity in the mergers and acquisitions sector and IPOs has slowed, leading to lower fee income
+• Lower investment banking revenues: amid uncertainty, market activity in the mergers and acquisitions sector and IPOs has slowed, leading to lower fee income.

 Although the Bank of America shows resilience across several areas, investors should consider the above risks as they may exert pressure on the company’s future financial performance.